KevinN4065/Hello-World/README.md

     ```
     git commit
     ```
+1. In case it asks you  to configure global variables for an email and name, just copy the commands it provides then replace the dummy text with your email and Github username.

+    ```
+    git config --global user.email "tuffy@csu.fullerton.edu"
+    git config --global user.name "Tuffy Titan"
+    ```
 1. Git will ask you to describe what you have added to the staging area.
 By default, you will use a command-line based editor called *nano*.
 Go ahead and provide a description then press <kbd>Ctrl</kbd> + <kbd>x</kbd> to exit.
 Finally press <kbd>Y</kbd> to confirm that you want to make changes.
-1. In case it asks you for an email and username, just copy and paste the command then replace the dummy text with your email and Github username.
 1. Finally, lets push all changes to the Github repository using git push.

     ```